 Treatment of Candidiasis

-Candidiasis that occurs only on the skin or in the mouth or vagina can be treated with antifungal drugs (such as clotrimazole and nystatin) that are applied directly to the affected area.
-A doctor may also prescribe the antifungal drug fluconazole to be taken by mouth.
+Candidiasis that occurs only on the skin or in the mouth or vagina can be treated with antifungal medications (such as clotrimazole and nystatin) that are applied directly to the affected area.
+A doctor may also prescribe the antifungal medication fluconazole to be taken by mouth.

-For infections of the esophagus, doctors prescribe antifungal drugs (such as fluconazole or itraconazole) to be taken by mouth.
-If these drugs are ineffective or if the infection is severe, other antifungal drugs are used.
-Choices include anidulafungin, caspofungin, micafungin, or amphotericin B given by vein (intravenously), voriconazole given by mouth or vein, isavuconazole given by mouth, and posaconazole given by mouth.
+For infections of the esophagus, doctors prescribe antifungal medications (such as fluconazole or itraconazole) to be taken by mouth.
+If these medications are ineffective or if the infection is severe, other antifungal medications are used.

 Candidiasis is more serious and less responsive to treatment in people with certain disorders, such as diabetes.
 In people with diabetes, controlling blood sugar levels facilitates cure of the infection.

 Drugs Mentioned In This Article

 |Alevazol , Antifungal, Anti-Fungal, ATHLETE'S FOOT, Cruex, Desenex, Fungoid, Gyne-Lotrimin, Lotrimin, Lotrimin AF, Lotrimin AF Ringworm, Micotrin AC, Mycelex, Mycelex Troche, Mycozyl AC